BrooklynGamery/gdocexpo/index-content.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PL0_JhDNCc9sNu9fOEs-7hJKGuv2sEhlID&listType=playlist" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <p align="center"> Click "Playlist" in the upper right to see all of our 2019 talks!</p>

-Game Devs of Color Expo returned to the Schomburg Center in Harlem, New York on July 27, 2019!
+## Thank you!

+Our 2019 Game Devs of Color Expo was our biggest and best yet.
+We had a massive turnout, and folks sure had good times.
+This event means a lot to you and all of us organizers, as it is one of the few events that leaves us more invigorated than exhausted.

+The Game Devs of Color Expo team is honored to be making a positive impact in the lives of our fellow game developers of color.
+We hope to continue doing so in the years to come—the future of the industry depends on efforts like this.

+While we work toward 2020, you can get some good vibes with the photos in our [Facebook album](https://www.facebook.com/GDoCExpo/photos/?tab=album&album_id=370727226958855).

+We also have a growing library of games made by past developers and speakers.
+Support the devs and check out their games! [gdocexpo.itch.io](https://gdocexpo.itch.io/)

-The 4th annual Game Devs of Color Expo was an inclusive games expo and conference creating a new normal in games by putting creators of color at the forefront, showing off their games, building conversations, and pushing games forward as an artform. [#GDoCExpo](https://twitter.com/GDoCExpo)
+The Game Devs of Color Expo is an inclusive games expo and conference creating a new normal in games by putting creators of color at the forefront, showing off their games, building conversations, and pushing games forward as an artform. [#GDoCExpo](https://twitter.com/GDoCExpo)

 ---